learn-co-curriculum/sinatra-fwitter-group-project/README.md

 Remember!
 The goal at The Flatiron School is not to do, it is to _learn_.
 Make sure you have worked in all three styles of collaboration.
-We want you to learn how the different styles works, and make sure that together you and your partner understand every part of the code.
+We want you to learn how the different styles work, and make sure that together you and your partner understand every part of the code.

 ## Instructions